JavaTMP/JavaTMP/docs/pages/erp/accounting/javatmp-accounting-system.md

         - Inventory Or Stock.
             - Inventory (American English) or stock (British English) is the goods and materials that a business holds for the ultimate goal of resale (or repair).
+            - Sometimes, Inventory refers to goods that will save for production or transform to another payable item.
             - The concept of inventory, stock or work-in-process has been extended from manufacturing systems to service businesses and projects, by generalizing the definition to be "all work within the process of production- all work that is or has occurred prior to the completion of production."